 In general terms, running PAYE for pension schemes is no different than running PAYE for employees.
 Pensions are treated as income for PAYE and so pensioners are issued with a tax code (see the Notices of coding guidance note) and tax is deducted accordingly.

-The major difference between a ‘pensioner payroll’ and an ‘employee payroll’ is that no National Insurance contributions (NICs), neither employee nor employer, are deducted from pensions (this is on the assumption that the pension is being paid from a pension scheme registered with HMRC).
+The major difference between a ‘pensioner payroll’ and an ‘employee payroll’ is that no NIC is due on pensions (this is on the assumption that the pension is being paid from a pension scheme registered with HMRC).

 Apart from NICs, other deductions, with one further exception, can be made from pension payments in the same way as they are taken from earnings.

 Pensions are treated as earnings for AEO purposes.
-Thus, AEOs may be received in respect of pensioners.
+Thus, AEO may be received in respect of pensioners.

 The pension payer needs authorisation from the pensioner in order to take voluntary deductions from the pension, see the Income and deductions guidance note.

 Pension payers have to make returns to HMRC under the RTI process in the same manner as employers.
-This means submitting a Full Payment Submission (FPS) on or before payday (see the RTI ― reporting ‘on or before’ time of payment guidance note).
-It is unlikely that an Employer Payment Summary (EPS) will need to be made, since
+This means submitting a full payment submission (FPS) on or before payday.
+See the RTI ― reporting ‘on or before’ time of payment guidance note.
+It is unlikely that an employer payment summary (EPS) will need to be made, since pension payments confer no entitlement to statutory payments.
+An EPS is only required if there are no pension payments being made at all for the relevant payroll.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.